Nitinsoni03062024/Nitin.soni/_posts/2024-6-8-Kubernetes.md

 > **These are same service is runing in Node side**

-- CRI/containerd/dockerd :- it's a sercvices for runing worker node/conatainer We need a socket to run a container and CRI socket do not understand directly kubernetes language
+- CRI/containerd/dockerd :-

+it's a sercvices for runing worker node/conatainer We need a socket to run a container and CRI socket do not understand directly kubernetes language

-- kubelet :- If we have to manage any container or node through kubernetes then we have to install kubectl agent with Cri socket on the front node side of kubernetes, it is kubernetes agent which take command from kube-controller
+- kubelet :-

+If we have to manage any container or node through kubernetes then we have to install kubectl agent with Cri socket on the front node side of kubernetes, it is kubernetes agent which take command from kube-controller

 > **What Runing from worker node side**

-1:- Container run time :-
+1. Container run time :-

-A :- Dockerd
+1. Dockerd
-B :- Contianerd
+2. Contianerd
-C :- Cri (Redhat/Ibm)
+3. Cri-o (Redhat/Ibm)

 > This is a images of working process to kubernetes maste node to worker node